jfcisco/pomodoro-timer/features.md

 TODO:
 1. Refactor the script file (i.e. use JS modules).
+2. Store tasks to localStorage.

 DOING:

+DONE/FEATURE LIST:
 1. Write to-do list at the bottom of the app.

-DONE/FEATURE LIST: